cjacker/opensource-toolchain-8051/README.md

 The [stc headers in this repo]() provide a set of headers suite for SDCC compiler for different STC 8051 MCUs, you can use it directly. these headers come from STC-ISP, the ISP tool provided by official vender and converted to the format SDCC supported using [keil2sdcc](https://github.com/ywaby/keil2sdcc) with modifications manually.

-There is also a [Makefile and project template]() provied in this repos, with this well-defined Makefile/Project template, you can start your 8051 development under Linux very quickly.
+There is also a [Makefile and project template]() provied in this repo, with this well-defined Makefile/Project template, you can start your 8051 development under Linux very quickly.

-## Debugging
+## ~~Debugging~~

 As mentioned above, most 8051 MCUs do **NOT** support debugging, a few models today support IAP, but lack of opensource tools, and also not widely used by developers.
 Implementing a remote debugger for 8051 should not be a tough job, but it seems nobody has interest on it.
-Maybe it is really simple enough so that a debugger is not needed:-
+Maybe it is really simple enough so that a debugger is not mandary:-

 Although there is no GDB-like debugging tool for STC 8051 MCU, you can still use UART printf and other way to do some debugging.

 ## Flashing/Programming

 A close source isp tool for windows named 'STC-ISP' is provided by STCmcu officially.
 It can be supported by wine under Linux.
-You can use it as you like, just install wine from your dist repositories and use `winetricks -q mfc42` to install the mfc dll. you may also need to link '/dev/ttyUSB0' or '/dev/ttyACM0' (depending on the USB/UART adapter) to '~/.wine/dosdevices/com1', then the com device can be used by wine and stc-isp to find your USB/UART adaper.
+You can use it as you like, just install wine from your dist repositories and use `winetricks -q mfc42` to install the mfc dll. you may also need to link '/dev/ttyUSB0' or '/dev/ttyACM0' (depending on the USB/UART adapter) to '~/.wine/dosdevices/com1', then the com device can be used by wine and stc-isp to find the USB/UART adaper.

 There are 2 open source ISP tool you can use under linux.